 If you can plan ahead, use the slow soak (aka cold soak) method.
 Soak beans in cold/room temp water for 8 hours or overnight, covered and in the fridge.
 Discard soaking liquid and continue with cooking step.

 Poultry Seasoning: this traditional seasoning blend is a mix of dried sage and thyme, plus other herbs/spices like marjoram, black pepper and rosemary.
 Don’t save this seasoning blend for poultry, it adds savory flavor to all kinds of dishes, including vegetarian.

 Making Cashew Cream: Chicken & Wild Rice Soup is traditionally creamy using a basic roux of butter, flour and milk.
 I adapted the classic recipe to be meat-free, dairy-free and gluten-free using a simple cashew cream.
 To make cashew cream, blend 1 cup soaked raw cashews with 3/4 cup water and 3/4 teaspoon fine-grain sea salt in a high-speed blender.
 Voila – dairy-free cream perfect for soups and stews!

 Soaking Cashews for Cashew Cream: submerge cashews completely in water and allow to sit at room temperature for 2-3 hours or in the fridge over night.
 You can also hot soak the cashews by adding nearly boiling water to raw cashews and letting them sit for 15-30 minutes.
 Drain off the soaking liquid and blend with 3/4 cup fresh water and 3/4 teaspoon fine-grain sea salt.

 Using a Bechamel Instead: if you’d prefer making this soup a bit more traditional, add a simple bechamel sauce to the soup instead of the cashew cream.
 Check out this recipe from Epicurious.
-The 1 cup yield of this recipe should be enough, but make 1.5x for added creamy-ness.
+The 1 cup yield of this recipe should be enough.